lanachloelim/missing-semester/README.md

-Lecture notes and exercises taken from "The Missing Semester of Your CS Education" by MIT CSAIL
+Lecture notes and exercises taken from "The Missing Semester of Your CS Education" by MIT CSAIL.